What’s Happening for Sept. 10

 Sunday

-SSEA the Sound: For the 10th year, the nonprofit Puget Sound Estuarium offer a cruise of South Sound aboard the yacht My Girl.
+SSEA the Sound: For the 10th year, the nonprofit Puget Sound Estuarium offers a cruise of South Sound aboard the yacht My Girl.
 The cruise, from 1-5 p.m., will be guided by Casey Mclean, a marine veterinary nurse leading efforts to build the first marine animal rehabilitation and science center in Washington state.
 Refreshments will be served.
-Tickets are $90 for estuarium members and $100 for non-members.
-Information: www.sseacenter.org/SSEAtheSound/
+Tickets are $90 for estuarium members and $100 for nonmembers.
+Information: bit.ly/2N3MY6d.

+Morningside Ride & Poker Run: This fundraiser for Morningside’s Transition Program for high school students with disabilities is a scavenger hunt in your car.
+It begins at 8 a.m. at the Worthington Conference Center at Saint Martin’s University, 5300 Pacific Ave.
+SE, Lacey.
+The mission is to correctly answer clues related to the sights you see along the route.
+Draw a card at five different stops; the best poker hand wins.
+Safari-inspired costumes are optional.
+The event concludes with a buffet breakfast, raffles, and prizes from 10 a.m. to 12:30 p.m at the Worthington Center.
+Information: 360-596-3539 or MorningsideServices.com/events

 Want to get a local event listed in What’s Happening?
 Submit items 10 days or more in advance, written in the format you see above, to news@theolympian.com.
 Pictures are appreciated.